gabe7murphy/oeda_dictionaries/README.md

 ## Demo Task: Sample Actor Addition (Adding Trump to Dictionary)
   _A new actor "Donald Trump" needs to needs to be added to the dictionary._

 ### Step 1.
-Use search tool to find the actor's predecessor or if none, find category to which the actor belongs
+Use search tool in the editor (Crtl-f) to find the actor's predecessor or if none, find category to which the actor belongs

 ```C++
 {